sameesin/cisco-csftd-on-aws/content/10_Prerequisites/1_aws_event_engine.md

 Use a single region for the duration of this workshop.
 This workshop supports the following regions:

-- us-west-2 (US West - Oregon)
+- us-east-1 (US East - N. Virginia)

-Please select `US West - Oregon` in the top right corner.
+Please select `US East 1  - N. VirginiA` in the top right corner.

 ![Step 3](/static/images/getting_started/c9-step3.png)